 Below are details of modules that I have designed and taught, either independently or in collaboration with other colleagues in my department.
 In addition I have been invited to offer individual sessions within courses designed and convened by other members of my department.

 - Core skills ‘Hub’ modules, Levels 4-6.
-Prof. Matt Cook and I developed from 2015 onwards the concept of ‘Approaching the Past’, ‘Exploring the Past’ and ‘Writing the Past’, as Year 1, 2 and 3 (FT) modules, which would structure the experience of a degree in HCA, taking students from referencing and note-taking to writing their dissertation, along with developing cohort identity and strong peer-networks to support resilient learning.
+Prof. Matt Cook and I developed from 2015 onwards the concept of ‘Approaching the Past’, ‘Exploring the Past’ and ‘Writing the Past’, as Year 1, 2 and 3 (FT) modules, which structure the experience of a degree in the Department of History, Classics and Archaeology, taking students from referencing and note-taking to writing their dissertation, along with developing cohort identity and strong peer-networks to support resilient learning.
+I have rolled out these modules and made necessary modifications over the academic years 2016/17-2019/20.

-July 2017-, The Medieval World: from Constantine to the Khans (Level 4)
+July 2017-, The Medieval World: from Constantine to the Khans (Level 4, BA Full-time year 1)

-- Co-designed and taught with Dr Matthew Champion.
+- Co-designed and taught with Dr Matthew Champion and Dr Kate Franklin.
 A completely new Level 4 survey course, introducing students to the Middle Ages through a focus on primary sources and guided discussion in seminars.
 It uses diversified assessment and makes use of extensive additional supporting material made available via Moodle.
 More information is available here: Medieval World 18-19

 - Solo design and teaching.
-This Level 5 course takes a thematic view of Byzantine history, with guided writing exercises in class to develop exam confidence and technique and small-group guided reading and presentation as a core element of the course, taking an innovative approach to developing historiographical awareness and building revision resources.
+This Level 5 course takes a thematic view of Byzantine history as a foundation for exploring ideas of medieval (and modern) notions of other, Europe and Asia and the role of religion and tradition in shaping society.
 More information is available here: Darley – Between God and Rome

 - This module was developed by colleagues in HCA before I joined the department.
 I initially co-taught it with Dr Caroline Goodson in my first year at Birkbeck, bringing to a survey of Late Antiquity (up to 800) increased coverage of the Roman East, the economy of the Late Roman Empire and the Sasanian Empire.
 In 2017 I co-convened the course with Dr Clare Vernon, and considerably altered the Late Antique content to include a thematic session co-taught with a colleague from Bilkent University, a tour of the map collection of the British Library and use of a student wiki as an element of classroom presentations.
 More information is available here: FAMS 2017-18